 When listening to the Alto 5+, the soundstage is just okay.
 The bar isn’t the largest and doesn’t do any tricks to widen its soundstage performance.
 On the upside, the focus of the soundstage and the separation are good, which makes objects seem to be coming from a more accurate pinpoint location rather than from a general area.

-The THD performance of the Alto 5 Plus is decent.
+The Alto 5 Plus' THD performance is decent.
 At a normal listening volume, this soundbar has a bit of harmonic distortion, mainly in the bass range.
 Also, when pushing the bar to its max volume, there’s a jump in THD in the bass range.
-The bar might have trouble to reproduce a clean and pure sound at a high volume.
+The bar might have trouble reproducing a clean and pure sound at a high volume.

-The center channel performance of this soundbar is sub-par.
+This soundbar's center channel performance is sub-par.
 It's a 2.1 setup, meaning that it doesn’t have a discrete center speaker.
 It uses the left and right speakers to create a sound in the center, which will sound more diffused and less clear compared to a discrete one.
 The graph shows a pretty dark-sounding profile, but since there’s hardly any bass on the center channel, this shouldn’t affect the performance too much.
 Voices will still sound fairly clear and accurate.

-The performance of the Alto 5+ with surrounds content is poor.
+The Alto 5+'s performance with surrounds content is poor.
 This is a 2.1 setup, so it'll downmix surround content, and it sounds very dark and bass-heavy.
 This soundbar can only use its left and right speakers, which won’t result in an accurate and clear localization of surround objects in the soundstage.
 This means the result isn't very immersive and the objects are perceived to come from the front instead of to your sides or behind you.

 The TCL Alto 5+ doesn’t have height channels and doesn’t support Atmos.

-The physical inputs of the Alto 5+ are very limited.
+The Alto 5+'s physical inputs are very limited.
 You can't use it as a hub between your TV and external devices due to the lack of HDMI ports.
 On the upside, you can connect older devices with limited connectivity options, using their audio out jack to the bar's Analog Audio In, and you can also playback music stored on a USB key.

-There is no HDMI port on this bar so you will not be able to play any of the higher-end sound formats.
+There's no HDMI port on this bar so you won't be able to play any of the higher-end sound formats.

-There is no HDMI port on this bar so you will not be able to play any of the higher-end sound formats.
+There's no HDMI port on this bar, so you won't be able to play any of the higher-end sound formats.

 Over its Optical port, this bar can decode Dolby Digital surround sound but will downmix it to 2.1.
 Dolby Digital is very common in streaming platforms and Blu-ray discs.
-The not supported DTS format is usually the fallback for the higher quality DTS-HD MA found on many Blu-ray discs, but is not commonly available on its own.
+The (not supported) DTS format is usually the fallback for the higher quality DTS-HD MA found on many Blu-ray discs, but it isn't commonly available on its own.